marianmeres/demino/README.md

 // app.delete, app.patch, app.put, ...
 ```

-Also, the middlewares usage is similar to express:
+Also, the middlewares usage is similar to Express:

 ```typescript
 app.use(someMidlleware);
 app.get('/foo', mid1, mid2, [mid3, mid4], handler);
 ```

+One major difference from Express is the format of the route params in the default router.
+Express uses `/:param` while Demino uses `/[param]` placeholders.
+Read more on the custom
+routers below.

 ## Apps composition